I didn’t come to Bali with plans to become a connoisseur of Balinese healers – it just kind of happened.

 Her first report was a 6 minute torrent of words.
 We all started laughing at the point Agung interrupted her with the clear meaning of: woah, hold on, you expect me to remember all this?

 He seemed very adept at condensing her answers.
-For every question Made returned with a prolific answer, and Agung's translation was about one fifth of the length of hers.
-Typical man/woman forms of communication, I think.
-She gave very specific answers: when we asked about health issues, she would prescribe recommendations for what to do, what to eat, etc.
+For every question Made returned with a prolific answer, and Agung's translation was about 80% shorter.
+Typical man/woman communication styles, maybe.
+Made gave very specific answers: when we asked about health issues, she would prescribe recommendations for what to do, what to eat, etc.

 After our questions were answered, she had us lie down on a mat outside, one by one, and she gave us a relaxing energy healing that took about 15-20 minutes.